 5.

 An official report of scores on the Graduate Record Examination or the Miller Analogies Test, except MS CMHC, M.Ed.
-ECE, and C.G.S. candidates.
+ECE, M.Ed.
+TESOL, and C.G.S. candidates.
 The M.A.T. applicant has a different admissions test that varies by program.
 The applicant should check with the appropriate department or the associate dean’s office. – approved by Grad Committee spring 2019

 6. Three Candidate Reference Forms accompanied by three letters of recommendation.